This Triple Decker Strawberry Cake is an absolute showstopper. Its super moist, rich and really sweet!

 - Fresh Strawberries, Finely Chopped - 1 Cup

 1.Make the Cake: Preheat the Oven to 350 degrees.
-Spray 3- 9 inch cake pans with nonstick cooking spray.
+Line 3- 9 inch cake pans with parchment papaer and spray with nonstick cooking spray (I prefer the Baking nonstick cooking spray that contains flour).
 Set aside.

 2. In a large bowl, mix all cake ingredients with an electric mixer on low until just combined.
 Scrape the side of the bowl, and increase mixer to medium and beat for 3 minutes.